 Andy Cowan, a member of Transform’s Anyone’s Child campaign had this to say in response to figures:

-I’m the father of a young man from Livingstone whose life was tragically cut short by a drug overdose.
+I’m the father of a young man whose life was tragically cut short by a drug overdose.
 These new statistics show once again that many of our people across all ages and social classes are buying unsafe, and in many cases deadly, drugs from criminals, and then consuming them without any advice or supervision.
 This is resulting in record numbers of deaths and misery for families.
 And all because our deep prejudice against the use of some drugs for recreational purposes blinds us to the answer.
 Were we to be bolder, we would prioritise the safety of our citizens above our prejudice.
 We would seize control of the entire manufacture and distribution of drugs from criminal cartels, by legalising their production, supply and use, while putting in place strict regulation to minimise harm.
 In other words, to end the failed “war on drugs” and for the first time embark on a compassionate new approach aimed at saving lives.

 Dr James Nicholls, CEO of Transform Drug Policy Foundation said